n-rosati/CIS4820/readme.txt

     levelGen.c
     LinkedListAPI.c
     LinkedListAPI.h

 - Moving through the hallways is a little bit tricky without the ability for the camera to 'slide' along walls
-- The LinkedListAPI is from CIS*2750 in the W20 semester.
+- The LinkedListAPI is from the W20 offering of CIS*2750.
 Denis Nikitenko gave his permission to use this outside of his class

 Building and Running the Graphics System
 ----------------------------------------